 Things start to brighten up in April.
 The winter chill is gone in cities like Rome, where it will be generally fresh and sunny in the daytime.
 Towards the end of the month, the average high across the country creeps up to around 15°C.

 Evenings will still be cold though, even though the sun sets around 8 pm.
-Wrap up warm.
+Wrap up warm with a travel fleece for this time.
+However during the day you’ll find it’s the best time to visit Italy without the crowds.

-In mountainous areas, expect more rainfall and cooler temperatures.
+In mountainous areas, like Cortina d’Ampezzo, expect more rainfall in the valley (hopefully snow up top) and cooler temperatures.
 It’s the mountains, after all.

 Flowers start to bloom across the country, which makes everything look a lot nicer and less dreary.
 Down south in Sicily, daytime temperatures can reach around 18°C, though – like in other areas – nights are still chilly at around 11°C.